 If you have an emergency fund, now is the time to use it.
 However, if your savings are drained and you’re concerned about your ability to cover day to day expenses, consider your borrowing options plus any associated risks.
 For example, if you qualify for a personal loan, rates tend to be lower than what you would pay in credit card interest.
 It may be tempting to raid your retirement accounts, but this is a choice that should be weighed carefully, as it could jeopardize your long-term plans.
-Though it should be a last resort, if you have to dip into long-term savings, the CARES Act has temporarily lifted some of the restrictions on borrowing from your 401(k) or IRA1.

 Talk to your family

 Losing your job is scary—and it can be for your children as well.
 Have a candid—and age-appropriate—conversation with them.
 In particular, talk with them about how the family will get through this time together.
 While some things could change, a carefully crafted conversation about the family’s short- and long-term spending priorities is a great way to get buy-in from everyone.

 Saving for college is a point of pride for many parents, but this may be a time to lower how much you’re socking away.
 Reducing by half—or holding off entirely, if you’re really tight—the amount you’re saving for your child’s education will free up cash for other essential expenses.
 Consider options like letting friends and family know how to add to your child’s college fund with birthday or holiday gifts.

 Complete within months

 Shop for low-interest offers